jeremyamsellem/abnScreenshots/README.md

 ```

 The tool will:
-1. Geocode each zip code to get coordinates
+1. Create bounding box from your two coordinate points
 2. Calculate required map tiles for the area
+3. Expand to 3x3 grid pattern (if enabled)
-3. Download all tiles in parallel
+4. Download all tiles in parallel
-4. Stitch them together into a single high-resolution PNG
+5. Stitch them together into a single high-resolution PNG
-5. Save as `{zipCode}_{provider}_zoom{zoom}.png`
+6. Save as `{areaName}_{provider}_zoom{zoom}.png`

 ## Output Examples

-- `07030_esri_zoom18.png` - Hoboken, NJ in satellite view at zoom 18
+- `downtown_geoapify_zoom18.png` - Downtown area in street map view at zoom 18
-- `10001_geoapify_zoom16.png` - NYC in street map view at zoom 16
+- `central_park_esri_zoom16.png` - Central Park in satellite view at zoom 16

 ## Configuration Options